Scotiabank Mortgage Rates & Reviews

 Scotiabank Miss-A-Payment

-This feature will help you manage any sudden interruption to your life or your finances by allowing you to miss a mortgage payment if you have already doubled a payment once in your term.
+This feature will help you manage any sudden interruption to your life or your finances by allowing you to miss a mortgage payment if you have doubled a payment at least once in your term.
 Although using Scotiabank’s Miss-A-Payment feature will result in your mortgage being paid down slower and more interest being charged over your term, it can give you valuable time to recover from an unforeseen event, such as a job loss.

-Although MIss-A-Payment will allow you to miss a mortgage principal and interest payment, it won't mean you don't have monthly payments to make.
+Although Miss-A-Payment will allow you to miss a mortgage principal and interest payment, it won't mean you don't have monthly payments to make.
 If you have mortgage protection insurance or pay your property tax through Scotiabank, you will still need to pay these monthly commitments.

 4 of the 6 major banks in Canada offer mortgage holders the flexibility of missing a monthly payment over their term.
 The banks that do not offer a similar feature are National Bank and CIBC: